How cognitive behaviour therapy can help

-Cognitive Behavioural Therapy is now an intervention of choice in the UK for Depression, Anxiety, Substance Misuse, PTSD, Relationship Dilemmas and other psychological problems.
+Cognitive Behaviour Therapy is now an intervention of choice in the UK for Depression, Anxiety, Substance Misuse, PTSD, Relationship Dilemmas and other psychological problems.
 The reason for this is that empirical studies have consistently demonstrated its effectiveness in improving these and other conditions.

 Who can practice as a CBT therapist?

-CBT practitioners will have undertaken training in the modality, and will be accredited by bodies such as UKCP, BACP or BABCP.
+CBT practitioners will have undertaken training in the modality and will be accredited by bodies such as UKCP, BACP or BABCP.

-What conditions is it useful for?
+Treatment plans and what other conditions is CBT useful for?

 What is your next step to making an appointment?

 To find out more about treatment plans, availability and pricing, contact the therapist directly.
 You can do this by phone or via a contact booking form.